A World Of Her Own

 |

-Ronald Biggs, one of the gang who carried out the Great Train Robbery in August 1963, escapes from Wandsworth prison on Thursday, 8th July during the prisoners' afternoon exercise session.
+Ronnie Biggs, one of the gang who carried out the Great Train Robbery in August 1963, escapes from Wandsworth Prison on Thursday, 8th July during the prisoners' afternoon exercise session.
 Biggs had served 15 months of a 30-year jail sentence.

 On Thursday, 15th July the US space probe Mariner IV sends back to Earth the first-ever close-up photographs of Mars.
 The images reveal a landscape of craters and plains, but no signs of life.

-The Mont Blanc road tunnel, linking France and Italy, is opened to traffic on Friday, 16th July.
+The Mont Blanc road tunnel, linking France and Italy, is inaugurated by the French president, Charles de Gaulle, and the Italian President, Giuseppe Saragat on 16th July.
+It opens to traffic on 19th July.

 |